 Please look in your yards and the edges of fields, parks and parking lots for vines with dark, glossy, opposite leaves.
 Then, dig up, pull up, cut down, or—later in the season–just pull off the pods – and get the plants and pods into trash bags and dispose as trash – before the plants can reproduce.

-If you aren’t familiar with the plant, see our Black Swallow-wort flyer.
+If you aren’t familiar with the plant, see the Newton Conservators flyer on the black swallow-wort.